gimli-org/gimli/doc/tutorials/inversion/index.rst

+.. _tut:inversion:

 Inversion
 =========

-Here we add sorted simple tutorials that the reader should help understanding pygimli.

-.. _tut:inversion:
+Simple one dimensional inversions with increasing complexity.